glennmckechnie/weewx-sqlbackup/README.md

     mysql -u root -p dumptestnew < new_file

-Insert our new file into it
+Insert our new file into it and we should have a database with all that we require.

     mysqldump -u root -p -q --single-transaction --skip-opt dumptestnew > dumptestnew-compare vim -d new_file dumptestnew-compare

-If you want to, dump that and compare it to what we restored from new_file
+If you want to, dump that and compare it to what we restored from new_file.
+They should be the same, where it matters!

 That's an outline of the process.
 Names will obviously be changed to suit